decker-edu/quizzer/README.md

 -   `Idle`: No quiz is active.
 The UI shows no buttons.
 -   `Begin`: Beginns a new quiz and specifies the available choices.
-The UI shows the the appropriate buttons.
+The UI shows the appropriate buttons.
 -   `End`: Ends a quiz session.
 The UI shows the buttons as inactive and marks the users choice, if any.